 If you fancy something other than Vegan Chocolate Lava Cakes do check out our Vegan Cheesecake recipe here:

 Vegan Chocolate Lava Cakes

-- 1 tbsp flaxseed mixed with 2 tablespoons water
+- 1 tbsp Flaxseed mixed with 2 tbsp Water

 - To make the cake sift the flour, sugar, baking powder, baking soda, arrowroot and cocoa into a large bowl.

-- Grease the ramakins, fill 1/3 full with batter, put a tablespoon of the chilled ganache into the centre of the batter, and top with batter until 3/4 full.
+- Grease the ramekins, fill 1/3 full with batter, put a tablespoon of the chilled ganache into the centre of the batter, and top with batter until 3/4 full.